U.S. job growth accelerates; wages rise moderately

 UNEMPLOYMENT RATE RISES

-The unemployment rate rose one-tenth of a percentage point to 3.7% as 335,000 people entered the labor market.
-Some of the recent drop in the jobless rate had been because of people leaving the labor market.
-The labor force participation rate, or the proportion of working-age Americans who have a job or are looking for one, rose to 62.9% last month from 62.8% in May.
+The unemployment rate rose one-tenth of a percentage point to 3.7% as 335,000 people entered the labour market.
+Some of the recent drop in the jobless rate had been because of people leaving the labour market.
+The labour force participation rate, or the proportion of working-age Americans who have a job or are looking for one, rose to 62.9% last month from 62.8% in May.

 A broader measure of unemployment, which includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment, rose to 7.2% in June from 7.1% in May.